blipson89/Leprechaun/README.md

 2. `<configuration name="Sample.Base">`
     * Recommend changing this to `[SolutionName].Base`
 3. `<codeGenerator scripts="..." outputFile="...">`
     * `scripts` are the CSX templates that will be used.
-Currently, Synthesis and Habitat (`Constants.csx`) examples are provided.
+Currently, Synthesis, GlassMapper and Habitat examples are provided.
     * `outputFile` - I recommend `$(configDirectory)\$(layer)\$(module)\code\Templates.cs` for Habitat
 4. `<dataStore physicalRootPath="...">`
     * folder where Rainbow YAML files are.